 - We avoid canned and bottled foods and sauces, because we are concerned about the leached chemicals from cans, and the high amounts of sodium and sugar in canned and bottled foods and sauces.
 That being said, it's still better than takeaways, so having a few quick and easy options in the cupboard will help when you're too tired or too busy to cook a meal from scratch.
 We all need to do what we feel is doable for ourselves.

 - We have been aiming for a lower carb, gluten free menu.
 We're not 100% gluten-free and low carb, but we aim for healthier alternatives to bread, pasta, potatoes and white rice.
-As far as possible, we use quinoa, long grain brown rice, green pea pasta, oats, and root vegetables like sweet potatoes, butternut and beetroot.
+As far as possible, we use quinoa, long grain brown rice, green pea pasta, steel cut oats, and root vegetables like sweet potatoes, butternut and beetroot.

 This is what we've done to make the switch: